Total credit hours: 37

 Topics include mechanical refrigeration, heating and cooling theory, electricity, controls, and safety.
 The diploma program covers air conditioning, furnaces, heat pumps, tools, and instruments.

 Diploma graduates should be able to assist in the start up, preventive maintenance, service, repair, and installation of residential and light commercial systems.

 Upon successful completion of this program, the student should be able to:

 In addition to Davidson-Davie requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of this program.
-Therapeutic Massage Technical Standards (PDF opens in new window)
+Air Conditioning, Heating, and Refrigeration Technical Standards (PDF opens in new window)